mesosphere-backup/dcos-zeppelin/README.md

 ## Installing

-These are instructions for installing and accessing the DCOS Zeppelin package.
+These are instructions for installing and accessing the DC/OS Zeppelin package.
 We'll probably move these to user docs at some point.

-The following are instructions for installing Zeppelin on an AWS DCOS cluster such that you can access it from the public internet using marathon-lb as a proxy.
+The following are instructions for installing Zeppelin on an AWS DC/OS cluster such that you can access it from the public internet using marathon-lb as a proxy.
 An alternative is to launch Zeppelin directly on a a public slave.